-- All clothing must be neat, clean, and in acceptable repair.
-Garments must sufficiently cover undergarments at all times.
-The midriff areas must be covered at all times. - o The following is not permissible: torn, cut-off, frayed, distressed or bleached, tight or revealing clothing, tattoos, extreme hairstyles and unnatural colors, with the exception of pre-announced school activities such as Spirit Week.
+- o All clothing must be neat, clean, and in acceptable repair.
+Garments must always cover undergarments.
+The midriff areas must always be covered. - o The following is not permissible: torn, cut-off, frayed, distressed, or bleached, tight or revealing clothing, tattoos, extreme hairstyles, and unnatural colors, with the exception of pre-announced school activities such as Spirit Week.